-Smith looked amused.
+He looked amused.
 "Yeah?
 You think?"
-He turned to look back at the moon's surface.
+The man turned to look back at the moon's surface.
 "Well, we're still breathing at any rate.
 Let's see.
 It's got to be some kind of force field."
-The man leaned down to pick up a rock.
+With that baffling remark, he leaned down to pick up a rock.
 He straightened, then lobbed it out off the balcony.
 Mid-air, it smacked into a what looked like a strange blue surge of energy, then dropped to the ground.
-Smith looked pleased.
+Smith looked pleased at the result.
 "Ah, see, I was right.
 Force field."

-The coroner turned back to the man, remembering their earlier conversation.
+The pathologist turned back to the man, remembering their earlier conversation.
 "You never said.
 Did you know this was going to happen, Mr. Smith?"

 Smith shook his head.
 "Nah, I didn't know what exactly was going to happen, but I thought something might.
 Why is there always trouble whenever I show up?"
 He looked a little sheepish as he added, "Oh, and my name's not Smith, I kind of lied."

 Molly wasn't honestly that surprised.
 John Smith was basically the staple fake name, and he'd been mysterious from the start.
 "What is it then?"

 "The Doctor," he replied absentmindedly as he stared out at the moon's surface, leaning on the railing.